Lemente/tidesandfloods/README.md

 # To Do

 ## first
-- replace water during terrain gen (still keep LBMs to support already loaded worlds)
+- replace water during terrain gen (still keep LBMs as an option to support already loaded worlds)
+- fixe shorewater forming around vegetation
+- fixe shorewater lines forming with LBMs
+- re-implement filling "pools" that stays filled at low tide
 ## next
-- re-implement filling "pools" that stays filled at low tide
 - re-implement naturally occurring tides
 - load visible mapblock once to update their tide levels (avoid messy looking horizon)
-- fixe shorewater forming around vegetation
-- fixe shorewater lines forming with LBMs
+- add plantmatter layer node
+- make plants turn into plantmatter layer, make it float, react to moving water, deposit as wrack lines
+- or turn plants into items
+- trigger falling lilypads/float group
 ## later
 - tweak texture colors
 - improve river connections?
 - make all water nodes work with the bucket
 - create new seawater node not affected by tides
-- add plantmatter layer node
-- make plants turn into plantmatter layer, make it float, react to moving water, deposit as wrack lines
-- or turn plants into items
-- trigger falling lilypads
 - add tidal currents/water currents
 - add sound
 - add mechanic to allow formation of pockets of air in coastal caves